boniolp/tsb-kit/docs/overview/Taxonomy.md

 # Anomaly Detection Taxonomy

 We divide methods into three categories: (i) distance-based, (ii) density-based, and (iii) prediction-based.
-Figure 5 illustrates our proposed process-centric taxonomy.
+The figure below illustrates our proposed process-centric taxonomy.
 (Note that the second-level categorization is not mutually exclusive; e.g., a  model might encode the time series data while adopting a discord-based identification strategy.)

 ![Anomaly detection taxonomy](../../images/taxonomy_short.png "Anomaly detection taxonomy")